NFDI4Microbiota/nfdi4microbiota-knowledge-base/CONTRIBUTING.md

 8. Press the `Create pull request` button
 9. A member of the NFDI4Microbiota team will then review and add your changes to the Knowledge Base

+[Here](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files) is a guide to edtiting files on GitHub if you need futher help.

 *Note: All files should be edited according to the [style guide](#markdown-style-guide).*

 ### Creating new content